Jshellab/Project2/PokePals/README.md

 # PokePals

 ## Running on new System
-When loading this project (or any Angular Project) after puling go to the folder like you're going to use `ng serve --open` and make sure you run `npm install` first otherwise it won't work
+When loading this project (or any Angular Project) after pulling go to the folder like you're going to use `ng serve --open` and make sure you run `npm install` first otherwise it won't work

+## Disclaimer
+Using this application may not make you a Pokemon master it might but we aren't sure either way
+              -Sincerily The Management

+## Angular Disclaimer
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server